 The RHS are on the look out for the most talented school gardeners.
-Part of their Campaign For School Gardening, this is an annual competition and Nathan James Dodd reports on this year's event.
+Part of their Campaign For School Gardening, this is an annual competition and Martyn Loach reports on this year's event.

 There are three categories for nominations: individual students, a school team and school gardening champions.
 Finalists will receive digital cameras, vouchers among other prizes, and the winners will be invited to RHS Garden Wisely in July for a prize giving ceremony.

 This is for young people aged 5-16 who can demonstrate a passionate interest for gardening.
 They may have made a real contribution to their school or the local community, showing impressive enthusiasm and skills.

 There are four age groups and four from each one will be chosen as finalists.
 Their reward will be an engraved hand trowel and digital camera.
 Using this camera, the finalists will be expected to shoot a short film to showcase their skills.

 There'll be one winner chosen by a panel of well known judges from each age group.
 Their prize will be gardening tools and £250 worth of vouchers for their school..

 The overall winner, crowned Young School Gardener of the Year, will spend a day working with RHS gardeners, receive tickets for either Hampton Court Palace Flower Show 2017 or RHS Tatton Park Flower Show 2017, and their school will be given an extra £250 in National Garden Gift vouchers.

 If you know of a passionate gardening team who have transformed a school's environment, then they should be nominated for this category.